peterkappus/ck-hugo/content/music-videos/_index.md

 draft: false
 aliases: [music.html, music]
 ---
 <p class="lead">A selection of music and videos featuring Carol Kappus on Celtic Harp.
 Check out her <a href="https://www.youtube.com/channel/UC5qj9r5ziOtseNLmw26zm0A" target="_blank">YouTube Channel</a> for more.</p>

+## Recordings
+Recordings of many of these tunes are available on YouTube.
+Please consult the list below.
+Have you found a new recording? <a href="/contact">Let me know</a>.

+<a class="btn btn-lg btn-primary" href="https://docs.google.com/spreadsheets/d/1Ucl8hGXdjg4UjoaEAfTzO6doke8-Wt_DxFmbOhRDwEA/" target="_blank"> Visit the list</a>

 ## Christmas Greetings for 2022
 An 11 minute video about German Christmas carols and my new German Luna travel harp.